 Motivated to understand more about the craft industry, she began her own research to different parts of the country.
 The findings are shocking.
 Despite the industry’s potential to contribute to the country’s development, the existing situation remains sub-optimal and unjust.
 Living on a meagre income, artisans working for decades earn less than a simple skill job such as working in a stand in a mall.
 The situation is even more difficult in villages: The existing model means that these marginalized communities have to sell their work through middlemen, who pool and sell it to distributors before it reaches you, the consumers.
 Often, the fabrics are sold at a loss and an unjust equilibrium is perpetuated.

 Suddenly, a simple act of buying a piece of fabric does not seem so simple anymore.
 There is an imperative to find a way that supports, rather than exploits, the humans behind our clothes.

-Driven to create change in this informal industry, where no standard exist to protect artisans from exploitative practices, we created #MadeRight to ensure that each fabrics helps them to earn a living wage, promote environmentally sustainable practices while sustaining heritage craft techniques.
-To ensure our products adhere to these criterias, we work with our unique One Village One Collection model, where we Invest, Engage and Empower rural artisans directly and bypassing middlemen.
+Driven to create change in this informal industry, where no standard exist to protect artisans from exploitative practices, we created #MadeRight to ensure that each fabrics helps them to earn a living wage, promote environmentally sustainable practices while sustaining heritage craft techniques through innovation.